Itvisors/mendix-DataTables/README.md

 __Filtering on booleans.__ Filtering on booleans is a little tricky because there is no way to tell the difference between off/false or no selection made.
 To overcome this, the widget expects an enumeration as attribute on your context entity.
 The modeler does not allow the value _true_ for an enumeration.
 For the true value, use enumeration value ___t___.
 For the false value, anything else, but ___f___ would be a good one.
 The caption can be any value.

 - _Context entity attribute_ - The attribute on the context entity to get the filter value.
+- _Reference name_ - Optional.
+Reference name (module.refname) to search on an attribute in a referenced entity, can be multiple levels deep.
 - _Attribute name_ - Attribute name to filter on, this is case sensitive.
 - _Operator_ - Operator to use.
 For booleans and enumerations, only _Equals_ makes sense.